WHY have we created this film ? Good question.

 Leeds – 1969 – Aged 21 – I was driving my Ford Anglia Estate down Merrion Street a city centre street.
 Halfway down Merrion Street is a junction with Wade Lane on the left.
 Access from Wade Lane was a “normal” give-way.
 As I got to the junction, doing 28-30mph, another vehicle came driving out at probably the same speed, 28-30mph as if the junction didn’t exist.
 Despite swerving to avoid a collision, and indeed almost hitting another oncoming car coming the other way up Merrion Street, the emerging car smashed straight into my car crushing the passenger door and rear passenger door – a proper T-bone collision.
 I was badly shaken and bruised but otherwise OK.
 The driver of the other car was aiming for the rear collection point of Lewis’s department store, which was directly adjacent to the Wade Lane junction, and he was looking at Lewis’s and didn’t even see the give-way.

 The Anglia (3 years old) was written off by the vehicle insurers, and the only positive outcome was it was replaced by my employers with a shiny brand new Ford Escort Estate.
 Scary incident but it had a silver lining outcome.
 A month or so later I took and passed the IAM Advanced Driving Test, and one of the key learnings was to always assume that, at junctions, the other parties often do not see where YOU have implicit right of way.
-In the years that followed, I subsequently managed to avoid several potential collision incidents because I anticipated the potential risks earlier than I had, prior to my crash on Merrion Street in central Leeds.
+In the years that followed, I subsequently managed to avoid several potential collision incidents because I learned to anticipate the potential risks much earlier than I had done prior to my crash on Merrion Street in central Leeds.

 1969 - Newcastle/South Shields - could have missed my wedding